AlyceBrady/ramp/installation/INSTALL_DB.md

 MySQL accounts, and Ramp/Smart usernames in the example setup files provided with the demos.

-  - In the application/configs directory, copy rampDemo.ini or
+  -  In the `application/configs` directory, build an `application.ini`
-    smartDemo.ini to application.ini.
-(If you have already have an application.ini file, make a copy of it first.)
-If you want to run both demos, copy the rampDemo.ini file to application.ini, but then edit it to include the [smartdemo] section from smartDemo.ini, putting the new section at the end.
+     using the sample components provided in that directory, as described in the [Customizing application.ini][custom_build]
+     document.
+  - If you have not already done so, copy the appropriate `create[...]MysqlAccountsTemplate.sql` to `create[...]MysqlAccounts.sql` in the `RampDemoSetup` or `SmartDemoSetup` directory.
-  - Next, take the protective security measures outlined above, including changing the permissions of your application.ini file and the permissions of the create[...]DemoMysqlAccounts.sql file in the RampDemoSetup or SmartDemoSetup directory.
+  - Next, take the protective security measures outlined above, including changing the permissions of your `application.ini` file and your new `create[...]DemoMysqlAccounts.sql` file.
-  - Then, as a miminum precaution, change the MySQL passwords in the appropriate create[...]DemoMysqlAccts.sql file.
-One of those accounts (the web-based Ramp/Smart access account) is also represented in the application.ini file, so its password must be changed there as well.
+  - Then, as a miminum precaution, change the MySQL passwords in the appropriate `create[...]DemoMysqlAccts.sql` file.
+One of those accounts (the web-based Ramp/Smart access account) is also represented in the `application.ini` file, so its password must be changed there as well.
 (If you already have MySQL accounts for the DBA(s), you can comment out the statements that create those accounts and comment out or change the user account name in the